 Annual General Meeting: Wednesday November 8th at Dronfield Civic Hall

-Following the brief business part of the meeting, and of course a coffee break, this year’s speaker is to be local historian David Templeman, who is going to tell us all about Sheffield Street names: promises to be a good listen….
+Following the brief business part of the meeting, and of course a coffee break, this year’s speaker was local historian David Templeman, who told us all about Sheffield Street names: a very entertaining and enlightening presentation.

 We have the chance to be very involved with the Chesterfield Walking Festival in 2018.
 Here is a note from our own peter Carr, asking for input…

 Hello Richard and Karen, myself and Graham are meeting up next week to discuss leading a walk or two in next years Chesterfield walking festival.
 We’ll be doing it on behalf of DFBS if the committee want that.